kalmhq/docs/docs/guide-export-kalm-resources.md

 ```
 $ export KALM_APP_NAME=<name_of_exporting_applaction>
-$ kubectl get namespace $KALM_APP_NAME -o yaml > $KALM_APP_NAME.bak.yaml;\
-    echo "---" >> $KALM_APP_NAME.bak.yaml;\
-    kubectl -n $KALM_APP_NAME get dockerregistries,deploykeys,httpscertissuers,httproutes,httpscerts,singlesignonconfigs,protectedendpoints,components,componentplugins,componentpluginbindings \
-    -o yaml >> $KALM_APP_NAME.bak.yaml
+$ curl https://raw.githubusercontent.com/kalmhq/kalm/add_script_to_export_kalm_resources/scripts/export-resources.sh > export-resources.sh ; bash export-resources.sh $KALM_APP_NAME $KALM_APP_NAME.bak.yaml
 ```

-Run the command as follow in another KALM (make sure that there is no application with the same name in KALM), and the application you export will be imported in a few minutes.
+Run the command as follow in another KALM (make sure that there is no application with the same name in KALM, otherwise there will be conflicts when import application), and the application you export will be imported in a few minutes.

 ```
 $ kubectl apply -f $KALM_APP_NAME.bak.yaml